tomdyson/singer-tracker/README.md

 ### `person_tracking.py`
 The main script that orchestrates the application.
 It:
-- Initializes the camera and face detector
+- Initializes the camera, face detector, and microphone motor
 - Processes the camera feed
 - Handles user interactions (face selection, quitting)
 - Calculates microphone angles based on face positions
+- Controls the microphone motor movement

 ### `camera.py`
 Contains the `Camera` class, which encapsulates all camera-related functionality: